 High-Frequency Trading (HFT) & Tick Scalping

 Engaging in excessive and rapid trading activities indicative of higher volatility, which may result in significant losses.
-Profit from trades that are closed within 1 minute after opening will not be counted on our Master accounts only.
+Profit from trades that are closed within 1 minute after opening will not be counted on our Master accounts only (Plus model excluded).
 In the event any deductions result in the breach of the daily loss limit or maximum loss limit, the trader is responsible for the violation.
 See "What happens with profits from trades closed within 1 minute?
 (Master only)" to read more.

 Arbitrage